 Shy and socially awkward kids have a greater chance of being addicted to food or video games as a way of escaping reality and troubles in their lives.
 Food and video game addictions in children should be treated in a similar way as you would treat any other addiction.
 Encourage social activities and outdoor games instead of computers or video games.

 Try playing competitive games that encourage physical activities.
 If your child is dealing with some big feelings that he or she doesn’t know how to deal with, step in and help him work through his feelings.
 Kids feel big feelings on a regular basis.
 They feel angry, frustrated, pushed around, ignored, powerless, sad, frightened, jealous, and so on.
 Emotionally healthy kids learn to process these feelings and play.
 You can help your child to play out these big feelings and your little ones will learn to grow up emotionally healthy.

-4. Teach problem solving skills
+4. Teach problem-solving skills

-Emotions are messages sent by our brain to help to us adjust to our surroundings accordingly.
+Emotions are messages sent by our brains to help us adjust to our surroundings accordingly.
 Children need to learn how to live through these emotions and deal with problems and stress.
 They will need your support to feel these emotions.
 Teach them to tolerate emotions without acting upon them.
 Once they have a strong grip on their emotions, they will be able to solve problems on their own.
-Start teaching your children problem solving skills from an early age, and work with them until they are teenagers.
+Start teaching your children problem-solving skills from an early age, and work with them until they are teenagers.
 Most importantly, get involved with their problems as much as possible.
 They will learn how to face problems and make healthy decisions on their own, later in life.